 I have trained over 70 postgraduate and postdoctoral research scientists, published over 160 peer-reviewed articles, filed 2 patents, and delivered over 160 invited lectures worldwide.
 I was elected to Fellowship of the Academy of Medical Sciences in 2013 and became a Wellcome Trust Investigator in 2016 and British Heart Foundation Programme Grant Holder in 2018.
-Since 2016 I have been Director of the Leeds Institute of Cardiovascular and Metabolic Medicine, a research and student education organisation of over 200 staff in the School of Medicine at Leeds.
+From 2016 to 2020 I was the Director of the Leeds Institute of Cardiovascular and Metabolic Medicine, a research and student education organisation of over 200 staff in the School of Medicine at Leeds.
 I founded and continue to direct the British Heart Foundation 4-Year PhD Programme in Cardiovascular Disease and Diabetes and the Multidisciplinary Cardiovascular Research Centre, a pan-university / teaching-hospital structure for all cardiovascular research in the Leeds region.

 - Institute Director